broccolijs/broccolijs.github.io/src/docs/about.md

 ## Thinking in Broccoli

 Broccoli at its heart is very simple.
 It is really just a set of directories, connected together by a plugin system.
-This plugin systems allow behavior between two directories to be described.
+This plugin systems allow behavior between input and output directories to be described.
 Broccoli then ensures plugins are called at the appropriate time, to ensure the build is successful, and writes the result to a `target` directory.
 Each plugin is responsible for processing files passed to it in input directories, and writing files to its output directory.

 Broccoli doesn't really care about files, it simply takes source directories and passes them as inputs to